 New File

 After that, IDEA will find the definitions of the LTemplate package and mark them as underlined to indicate that these functions belong to an external library.
-External functions will pop up for auto-completion, you can navigate to them by pressing Ctrl+B, and you can even lookup their usage message through the Quick Documentation shortcut.
+External functions will pop up for auto-completion, you can navigate to them by pressing Ctrl+B, and you can even look up their usage message through the Quick Documentation shortcut.

 New File